nmacgreg/motionUI/README.md

     * ?
 Restart uvicorn/main?
 Yes, that fixes it.
     * Yes, now the events in the stack are occurring in order by time
     * Yes, I can even see videos from the camera inside the garage, interspersed with the exterior camera!
 Nice!
-* To Do:
-    * This needs an automated testing framework, to create some vids, add matching Redis records, walk thru the review process
-    * This could use "Next" and "Previous" buttons, to skip the step of lpopping  (But, that means keeping track of where you are in the list)
-    * The "reviewVideos" template could print the Redis queue depth, so we know how many more are to go
-    * At least in Dev, having a GUI button that allows you to clear the list in Redis, sounds very useful (maybe?)
 * Fixing: The value on the home page is queried at startup & never changes.
 Fix that.
     * Dead easy - move the line that queries Redis into the "root()" function.
 Done!
 * Fixing: When you visit [The Home Page](http://127.0.0.1:8000/), there's no way to kick off the first review!